+Climbing to the summit of one of the famous mountain ranges of our country is a lifetime dream to all the trekkers and mountaineers of the world.
 Island Peak, a spectacular viewpoint situated in the Everest Region of Nepal, is also known as the Imja Tse by the Sherpas.
 It is given this specific name owing to its location in the Chhukhung Valley amidst glaciers surrounding it.
-Named in 1952 by Eric Shipton, the trail to the Island Peak follows the same route as that of the Everest Base Camp Trek and is a very challenging and extremely popular climbing destination in Nepal.
-With views of the pristine Mount Everest and many other peaks like the Lhotse, Nuptse among many others, climbing the Island Peak at a height of 6160m requires proper acclimatization and good health conditions.
+The trail to the Island Peak follows the same route as that of the Everest Base Camp Trek and is a very challenging and extremely popular climbing destination in Nepal.

 0 Reviews on Island Peak Climbing